 The final planned upgrade, installation of a pier to replace the large telescope tripod, was also completed in April 2016:

 A fourth "upgrade" that was not planned for 2016 was replacement of the well-worn 7-year-old carpet at the observatory.
 That was done in July 2016.

 In August 2016 during a visit to Mike's hometown (Seymour, Indiana) and, with the tenant's permission, a recreation of a photograph of Mike with his Edmund Scientific 3" Newtonian Telescope taken outside his home in 1962 was done:

-It was a lot of fun and brought back many memories.
+It was a lot of fun and brought back many memories of nights long past.

 So why "Cassiopeia Observatory"?